 However, for all its perks, Shopify is by no means the only eCommerce platform available.
 There are tons of platforms out there to help smart business owners sell their wares.
-If you’re planning to launch an online store and are wondering how to get started, we’ve put together a list of eCommerce Shopify alternatives below, including their main pros and cons.
+If you’re planning to launch an online store and are wondering how to get started, we’ve put together a list of eCommerce development solutions alternatives of Shopify below, including their main pros and cons.

 WooCommerce is a plugin designed to integrate with an existing WordPress site – great news if you already have a site set up for your business.
 It’s open-source, meaning it’s completely free to install and fully customizable.
 If you’re comfortable with building websites using services such as WordPress, this could be a highly cost-effective option that drives traffic, leads, and those all-important sales.

 - It comes with heaps of excellent extensions